ujac81/PiBlaster3/README.md

 Install instructions -- updated 2016/12/16

 # Set up Raspberry Pi
-Install latest raspbian
+Install latest raspbian, like told on the website.
+After first boot run

+    $ sudo raspi-config

+Enable ssh, set locale, set timezone, disable waiting for network at boot.

+## Hifiberry AMP
+If using PiBlaster with hifiberry amp, follow instructions on the website: https://www.hifiberry.com/build/documentation/configuring-linux-3-18-x/
+Don't forget to set up the equalizer if desired: https://support.hifiberry.com/hc/en-us/articles/205311292-Adding-equalization-using-alsaeq

 ## Access Point Mode
+To access the PiBlaster 3 interface via WiFi, you can either use the onboard WiFi device which comes with newer versions of raspberry Pi or you can attach a usb WiFi-dongle.
+If using another dongle, please check if you need to set wlan0 or wlan1 here.

+**Note:** other devices require other drivers for hostapd.conf!!!
+There are some dongles which require drivers that are not shipped with the default version of hostapd.
+You will have to find another distribution of hostapd or patch the sources or whatever...

 Example set for net 192.168.207.0

-**Note:** settings configured for wlan1 -- if you have no raspi model #3, you might want to switch to wlan0.
+**Note:** settings configured for wlan0 -- if you have no raspi model #3, you might want to switch to wlan0.

-    $ sudo aptitude install hostapd dnsmasq
+    $ sudo apt install hostapd dnsmasq

 Prevent dhcpd on wlan interface.
 At the bottom of /etc/dhcpcd.conf add

-    denyinterfaces wlan1
+    denyinterfaces wlan0

 /etc/network/interfaces

-    iface wlan1 inet static
+    iface wlan0 inet static
       address 192.168.207.1
       network 192.168.207.0
       netmask 255.255.255.0